-Dr. Tamer ABUHMED is an Associate Professor in the College of Computing and Informatics at Sungkyunkwan University (SKKU), where he has served since September 2019.
+Dr. Tamer ABUHMED is a Tenure-track Associate Professor in the College of Computing and Informatics at Sungkyunkwan University (SKKU), where he has served since September 2019.
 He is the founder and director of the SKKU Information Research Laboratory (InfoLab).
-Before joining SKKU, he was an Assistant Professor in the Department of Computer Engineering at Inha University.
-He also held visiting scholar positions at Loyola University Chicago, the University of Notre Dame, and the University of Chicago, contributing to research on secure interpretable AI, software security, and medical diagnostic applications.
+Before joining SKKU, he was an Assistant Professor at Inha University, where he also founded the Software Security Research Laboratory (SecLab).
+He held visiting scholar positions at Loyola University Chicago (Jan 2023 – Jan 2026), the University of Notre Dame (Jun–Aug 2024), and the University of Chicago (Jun–Aug 2023), and serves as a Technology Consultant for the Gyeonggi-Do Province Government, South Korea.

 Research Interests

-- Privacy and Trustworthy AI: federated learning security, privacy-preserving machine learning, secure multi-party computation, differential privacy, trustworthy AI systems, interpretable security models, and interpretable deep learning.
+- Privacy and Trustworthy AI: data privacy, federated learning security, privacy-preserving machine learning, secure multi-party computation, differential privacy, trustworthy AI systems, interpretable security models, visual attention & interpretation models, and interpretable deep learning.

-- AI for Social Good and Healthcare: expert systems, clinical decision support systems, deep learning for medical diagnosis, medical time-series analysis, multimodal data fusion, risk assessment, and probabilistic modeling.
+- AI & Data Science for Social Good: expert systems, clinical decision support systems, deep learning for medical diagnosis, medical time-series analysis, multimodal data fusion, risk assessment, and probabilistic modeling.

 Education